Spring cleaning 2023: Best appliance deals you can score right now

 Related content from CBS Essentials

+- Last chance deal: This air purifier is a reader favorite (and 42% off)

-- Best deals at Walmart in Feb.
-2023: Clearance, rollbacks and more sales
+- Best deals this week at Best Buy: tech, refrigerators, robot vacuums and more

 for more features.